hritik5102/Webpack-Babel-SWC/README.md

   target: 'es5', // Transpile to ES5 syntax
 ```

-Start the development server, things will work as expected but now transpilation step will be faster with SWC as compared to babel.
+### Start the development server, things will work as expected but now transpilation step will be faster with `SWC` as compared to `babel`
 ```bash
 $ npm run start
 ```